microsoft/griffel/apps/website/docs/react/guides/limitations.md

 <div class="b c">Hello world!</div>
 ```

-- In "Case 1" both classes are applied to an element: it's wrong as result is **not deterministic** and depends on classes order in CSS definitions (i.e. [order of appearance](https://www.w3.org/TR/css-cascade-3/#cascade-order)), [demo on CodeSandbox](https://codesandbox.io/s/css-insertion-order-matters-mgt6y)
+- In "Case 1" both classes are applied to an element: it's wrong as result is **nondeterministic** and depends on classes order in CSS definitions (i.e. [order of appearance](https://www.w3.org/TR/css-cascade-3/#cascade-order)), [demo on CodeSandbox](https://codesandbox.io/s/css-insertion-order-matters-mgt6y)
 - In "Case 2" only single classname per CSS property is applied, result will be deterministic

 This problem is solved by [`mergeClasses()`](https://github.com/microsoft/griffel/blob/main/packages/core/src/mergeClasses.ts) function: it de-duplicates classes based on property name.